Cerber Version 6 Shows How Far the Ransomware Has Come

 In fact, we’re currently seeing.HTA files being leveraged by a campaign that uses Cerber as payload.
 Our initial analysis indicates that the campaign, which we began monitoring by the third week of April, appears to be targeting Europe.
 We also found the same campaign attacking two Latin American countries.
 This campaign is notable for displaying Cerber’s ransom note in the local language of the infected system.
 It uses an.HTA file to show the online message/ransom note as well as detect the local language to be displayed.

 Figure 8: Cerber’s ransom note as it appears in Brazil, written in Portuguese

 Figure 9: Code strings in Cerber’s online ransom note to detect the local language

 Even infection chain and target platforms are expected to broaden.
-An information-stealing Trojan, for instance, once capitalized on Cerber by incorporating the ransomware as a secondary payload.
+An information-stealing Trojan, for instance, once capitalised on Cerber by incorporating the ransomware as a secondary payload.
 Exploits for a recently patched remote code execution vulnerability in Apache Struts 2 (CVE-2017-5638) reportedly emerged to infect Windows servers with Cerber.

-While there is no silver bullet against ransomware, keeping systems up-to-date, taking caution against unsolicited and suspicious emails, regularly backing up important files, and cultivating a culture of cybersecurity in the workplace are just some of the best practices for defending against ransomware.
-IT/system administrators and information security professionals can further defend their organization’s perimeter by incorporating additional layers of security against suspicious files, processes, applications, and network activity that can be exploited and leveraged by ransomware.
+While there is no silver bullet against ransomware, keeping systems up-to-date, taking caution against unsolicited and suspicious emails, regularly backing up important files, and cultivating a culture of cybersecurity in the workplace are just some of the best practises for defending against ransomware.
+IT/system administrators and information security professionals can further defend their organisation’s perimeter by incorporating additional layers of security against suspicious files, processes, applications, and network activity that can be exploited and leveraged by ransomware.
 Users and businesses can also benefit from a multilayered approach to security that covers the gateway, endpoints, networks, and servers.